-Established in 2013, the Hall of Fame serves to honour excellence, integrity and leadership in Canada’s investment industry.
-This year’s Inductees will be recognized and celebrated at a Gala Dinner on Thursday, October 27, 2016 at the SoCo Ballroom, Delta Toronto hotel.
+The Hall of Fame serves to honour excellence, integrity and leadership in Canada’s investment industry.
+This year’s Inductees will be recognized and celebrated at a Gala Dinner on Thursday, October 27, 2016 at the Delta Toronto hotel.
 The evening’s celebrations will also recognize the winner of the 2016 IIAC Top Under 40 Award, given to an individual who has brought distinction to the investment/financial industry.

 To request complete biographies for members of the Selection Committee, please click here.

 Independent Chairman of the Board of Directors, Exchange Income Corporation

 St. John's, NL